axelvaldez/radical-companies/_posts/RADICAL COMPANIES/EN/2022-03-16-RADICAL-COMPANIES-impatient.markdown

    <h3 style="font-size:20px; font-family:Courier New, monospace; "><span style="font-size:smaller; ">RADICAL DISTRIBUTIONS</span> Include Feedback</h3>
     <p>Anybody who wants to can call for a feedback session after a Distribution.
 In particular, people who didn’t get anything or significantly less than they expected would want to do this.
 It might be difficult to hear the feedback, but it’s the way to grow.
 It can help resolve latent tensions, correct wrong impressions, and get better results in the future.</p>
    <h3 style="font-size:20px; font-family:Courier New, monospace; "><span style="font-size:smaller; ">RADICAL DISTRIBUTIONS</span> Are Transparent</h3>
     <p>We don’t think that <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> Distributions will work without complete transparency.
-In theory, the allocator and recipient could block their identity or the number of <SPAN>RAD</SPAN>s allocated, but that is fear speaking, limiting our options.
+In theory, the allocator and recipient could block their identity or the number of <span style="font-size:smaller; ">RAD</SPAN>s allocated, but that is fear speaking, limiting our options.
 We don’t think that anything less than full disclosure will work.</p>
     <p>Of course, you’ll have to figure out what works for you, but hiding any of this information is likely to turn out to be a failure.</p>
    <h3 style="font-size:20px; font-family:Courier New, monospace; "><span style="font-size:smaller; ">RAD</span>s Account for the Unaccountable</h3>
     <p><span style="font-size:smaller; ">RAD</SPAN>s represent many things other than simple financial value.
 They are not beans, but they can be counted.</p>
     <p>The <span style="font-size:smaller; ">RAD</span>s you have represent how other people feel about you and how they value your contributions.
-If you are making us miserable, you’ll probably get fewer <SPAN>RAD</SPAN>s from us; if you are helping us thrive, you’ll likely get more.
+If you are making us miserable, you’ll probably get fewer <span style="font-size:smaller; ">RAD</SPAN>s from us; if you are helping us thrive, you’ll likely get more.
 If you do something that goes against our Impact, “but, hey, it makes money,” you’ll get less <span style="font-size:smaller; ">RAD</span>s; if instead you introduce a way to make money <em>and</em> strengthen our alignment, you’ll get more <span style="font-size:smaller; ">RAD</span>s.</p>
     <p>Maybe I gave you <span style="font-size:smaller; ">RAD</span>s because you noticed that I was down and you talked to me and helped me get over a personal crisis.
 Or they may reflect the fact that you always make yourself available to help others in the team.
 Or it may indicate that you are a very effective coach, gentle and inspirational at the same time.</p>
     <p>In short, <span style="font-size:smaller; ">RAD</span>s account for the uncountable, they measure what had previously been immeasurable.</p>
     -->

 <h1 style="font-size:40px; font-family:Courier New, monospace; "><span style="font-size: smaller; ">RADICAL</span> Wealth Extraction</h1>
- <p>You can calculate the amount each co-owners have earned by factoring the total revenue through the allocated <SPAN>RAD</SPAN>s.
+ <p>You can calculate the amount each co-owners have earned by factoring the total revenue through the allocated <span style="font-size:smaller; ">RAD</SPAN>s.
 For example,</p>
  <ul>
   <li>Six of us generate $16,000 in dividends.</li>
-  <li>There is a total of 1,000 RADs allocated which means that each <SPAN>RAD</SPAN> is worth $16 this cycle.</li>
+  <li>There is a total of 1,000 RADs allocated which means that each <span style="font-size:smaller; ">RAD</SPAN> is worth $16 this cycle.</li>
   <li>You have 450 allocated RADs and I have 130.</li>
   <li>You <em>earned</em> $7,200 and I’ve <em>earned</em> $2,080 of the total dividends.</li>
  </ul>